jvineis/functional_gene_db/README.md

 # Creation of a database for important functional genes
-### Steps to create a fasta file of functional genes from 6000 ncbi "Gold" genomes and 8000 genomes derived from https://www.nature.com/articles/s41564-017-0012-7.
+### Steps to create a fasta file of functional genes from 6000 ncbi "Gold" genomes explained in get_genomes_and_builddb.txt and 8000 genomes derived from https://www.nature.com/articles/s41564-017-0012-7 explained below.
 At the time of the creation of this README, I was working from here /Users/joevineis/Documents/BOWEN/functional_gene_db.

 1.I downloaded the genbank file ids from the parks publication. included in the repository [41564_2017_12_MOESM3_ESM.xls](https://github.com/jvineis/functional_gene_db/blob/master/41564_2017_12_MOESM3_ESM.xls)